xyzzy-co/rphaven-gst/README.md

 Clicking "Save" in the bottom right will save the new version, which means that anyone installing your module from within Foundry will get that version, and a post will be generated in the #release-announcements channel on the official Foundry VTT Discord.

 ## Manifest details
-In case the auto action thing doesn't work, this is what the manifest should have in it.
+In case the auto action thing doesn't work (it seems to), this is what the manifest should have in it.

 ```
   "url": "https://github.com/xyzzy-co/rphaven-gst/",
   "manifest": "https://github.com/xyzzy-co/rphaven-gst/releases/latest/download/module.json",
   "download": "https://github.com/xyzzy-co/rphaven-gst/releases/download/0.0.1/module.zip",
 ```

-# FoundryVTT Module

-Allows GMs to take payment for sessions using RPHaven Game Session Tokens.
-This is only useful for RPHaven games.

-TODO: Hook up to the real API

-## Changelog